dylan/gameofcyvasse/_includes/rules.md

 ## End Game
-The game ends when one player's king is killed.
+The game ends when one player's king is captured.

 ## Pieces
 I've created rudimentary game pieces which can be printed out for game testing.